10 Things You Should Know About Having Sex in Your 40s

 While this may look like a problem you should only bother about in your 20s, there is a prevalence of STDs in middle-aged people.

-As you age, your skin tissues become thinner, which makes them prone to microtears, leading to an introduction of infection.
-Therefore, having sex at 40 places you at risk of being infected by various health conditions.
+As you age, your skin tissues become thinner, making them prone to microtears, which can lead to the introduction of infection.
+Therefore, having sex at 40 places you at risk of being infected with various health conditions.

 Even if the chances of you getting pregnant as a woman are slim, be sure to use condoms with a new partner to prevent the spread of infections.